jevinskie/emusca/README.md

 ![S-Box Trace](imgs/smoothed-sbox.png "S-Box Trace")

 AES T-Table based implementation simulated power trace.
-The plateu on the right hand side are the rounds of AES.
+The plateau on the right hand side are the rounds of AES.
 They are more difficult to distinguish compared to the S-Box trace since they take approximately 10 times fewer instructions per round.
 ![T-Table Trace](imgs/smoothed-ttable.png "T-Table Trace")